 The head is one of over 30 sculptures of a type known variously as "Aspasia", "Sosandra", "Aphrodite Sosandra", "Aspasia/Sosandra", "Europa" or "Amelung's Goddess".
 All sculptures of the type show a woman draped in a himetion (long woollen cloak), part of which covers the top and back of her head like a cowl.
 Her hair is parted in the middle and tied back so that it falls diagonally to either side of her forehead in waves.
 Her face, solemn and austere, has been sculpted in a way which has been associated with the severe style of Classical Greek sculpture.

-Statues and reliefs of women draped and "veiled" in cloaks were very common in antiquity, most often on funeral monuments showing the subject as the deceased or as a widow.
+Statues and reliefs of women draped and "veiled" in cloaks (wearing a καλύπτρα, kalyptra, veil, headdress) were very common in antiquity, most often on funeral monuments showing the subject as the deceased or as a widow.
 However, men and women were also depicted in this manner as priests, and some deities are also shown hooded.

-The association of this statue type with Aspasia of Miletus stems from a marble herm, discovered in 1777 near Civitavecchia, which bears the inscription ΑCΠΑCΙΑ (= ΑΣΠΑΣΙΑ).
-It is so far the only sculpture found to bear such an inscription, and many scholars have doubted its authenticity, pointing also to problems of reconciling the style of the sculpture with the time of Aspasia's life, as well as the fact that no statue of Aspasia is mentioned by ancient authors.
+The association of this statue type with Aspasia of Miletus stems from a marble herm, discovered in 1777 near Civitavecchia, which bears the inscription ΑCΠΑCΙΑ (= ΑΣΠΑΣΙΑ, Aspasia).
+It is so far the only known sculpture with such an inscription, and many scholars have doubted its authenticity, pointing also to problems of reconciling the style of the sculpture with the time of Aspasia's life, as well as the fact that no statue of Aspasia is mentioned by ancient authors.
 Wealthy Romans had a preoccupation with acquiring portraits of famous historical personalities, and there are many examples of dubious labelling of statues from ancient collections.

-Marble bust of Aspasia in Rome (see drawing, above right)
+Marble herm bust of "Aspasia" in Rome (see drawing, above right)

 Identified by the inscription ΑCΠΑCΙΑ (= ΑΣΠΑΣΙΑ) on the base.